Tool List

 The application will:

-2. Connect to the Feishu API and use your Feishu account as the AI assistant
+2. Connect to Lark API and use your Lark account as AI assistant

-4. Process and execute function calls initiated by the large model through Feishu
+4. Process and execute function calls initiated by the large model through Lark

-The application stores messages in the `messages` table, which has the following structure:
+The application stores messages in the `messages` table with the following structure:

 | Column Name | Type | Description |